 There are four stages of multiple myeloma.
 While many doctors use different staging, these are various stages cited by many clinicians:

-- Smoldering: Multiple myeloma with no symptoms
+- Smoldering: multiple myeloma with no symptoms

 Because staging criteria differ according to different groups, some clinicians simply define the individual's multiple myeloma without assigning a stage and simply estimate a prognosis (see below) for their patient.
-In 2013, an international group divided stages into three stages based on two criteria, the concentration of beta-2-microglobulin and serum albumen levels; over time this defined criteria may become widely accepted.
+In 2013, an international group divided stages into three stages based on two criteria, the concentration of beta-2-microglobulin and serum albumin levels; over time this defined criteria may become widely accepted.

 What is the treatment for multiple myeloma?